Online Master of Social Work (MSW) Programs with a Specialization in Macro and Community Practice Social Work

 OnlineEducation.com researches and categorizes online MSW programs based on several criteria.
 Programs on the site must be offered by non-profit colleges and universities that are institutionally accredited and that have additional programmatic accreditation from the CSWE.
 Programs with a macro or community practice track must include advanced coursework in the organizational aspects of social work, social policy, and the administration of community-based social work.
 They must also provide students with field education in the area of community practice.
 Finally, these programs must provide all or most of their didactic instruction online.
 Programs that require more than two campus visits per year are not currently included on the site as they are considered hybrid programs.

-What Students in an MSW in Macro and Community Practice Social Work Program Learn
+What Students Learn in Macro Master of Social Work Programs

 In addition to required coursework, MSW programs incorporate at least 900 hours of field education in order to qualify for CSWE accreditation.
 Field placements in macro social work typically take place at agencies and organizations that coordinate and administer health and human services programs or in clinics, hospitals, rehabilitation centers, and residential care facilities where social work policies are deployed.
 Students in a macro/community practice MSW program typically complete two field education placements, one during the first year of the program and one during the second (for students enrolled full-time).